SuperDev993595/auto-bb-system/scripts/test/README.md

 # Test Scripts

-This folder contains test scripts for various features of the auto-bb-system.
+This folder contains test scripts for various features of the auto-repair-crm.

 ## Available Test Scripts